mdrubba/wplike2get/readme.txt

 == Frequently Asked Questions ==

+= Can I contact you for support questions? =
+Yes, but please use the wordpress.org forums.
+In the future I give no support via email anymore.

 = Can I using it on old files? =
 Yes, you can use it also on files you uploaded before installing the plugin